douglasg14b/TalkDesk-Agent-Monitoring/README.md

 #### Grouping Statuses
 You can combine several statuses into a single selection.
 Such as combining 'Break 1', 'Break 2', and 'Break 3' into a single 'Break' selection that will display all users under either of those three statuses.

-To do this, change the display name on multiple statuses to be the same (In the settings/config slide out). ie. If you change the display name of `Break 1` and `Break 2` to `Break` both will be displayed when you select 'Break' from the statuses dropdown.
+To do this, check the `Custom Status Matching` checkbox on the statuses you wish to group together.
+In each of the statuses you wish to group, type in the name that you wish to group them by in the `Custom Group` text box.